Chief minister (Pakistan)

+A chief minister (وزیر اعلى—Wazīr-e Aʿlá lit.
+'High Vizier'), is the head of the provincial government.
+Executive authority of a province is vested in the chief minister and his chosen cabinet, despite the governor serving as the nominal head of provincial executive.
+The chief minister, according to article 131 of the 1973 constitution, shall keep the governor informed on matters relating to provincial government.
+Moreover, all executive actions of the provincial government shall be expressed to be taken in the name of governor according to article 139.
+The chief minister is invariably the leader of the party or the coalition with a majority in the provincial assembly, the provincial legislature of which he is the leader.

 The parliamentary system in Pakistan follows the Westminster system.
 Hence the ministers of the provinces are elected by the members of the legislature, and the majority party is invited to elect a leader, whose tenure lasts for five years.
 The people do not elect the head of the government, rather they elect their representatives only.
 In turn their representatives select the head of the government.
 The head of the government, once elected, enjoys almost exclusive executive powers.